Painkiller 2004 Linux Game Server in Docker

 This step is useful if you need to keep logs and you don't use Docker volumes.

-logs and stats, you need to create a cron job that periodically copies LOG and TXT files from a container to your host.
+To manage pkserver logs and stats, you need to create a cron job that periodically copies LOG and TXT files from a container to your host.

-directory.
-In this example, we copy LOG and TXT files from the container with the ffa
+pkserver keeps them in the /opt/pkserver/Bin/ directory.
+In this example, we copy LOG and TXT files from the container with the ffa name to the HOME directory on the host:

 docker exec ffa bash -c 'tar -cf - /opt/pkserver/Bin/*.log /opt/pkserver/Bin/*.txt' | tar --strip-components 3 -C ${HOME} -xvf -